bytepool/lbs-transient-execution/README.md

 ### Microarchitectural Fill Buffer Data Sampling (MFBDS) / Zombieload / RIDL

 In the following, we focus on the first variant of MDS which uses the line fill buffer (LFB) to leak data.
 On Intel architectures the line fill buffer (LFB) is, among other things, used to temporarily store memory addresses that were not found in cache and are therefore being fetched from memory.
 This increases performance because several addresses can be requested to be fetched from memory at the same time without having to wait for the result.
 In some cases, data may already be available in the LFB, and the CPU will speculatively load the data and continue to execute, even though the data may be completely unrelated to the requested data.
-As you might expect after reading about specter and meltdown, this can be exploited by a clever attacker.
+As you might expect after reading about Specter and Meltdown, this can be exploited by a clever attacker.

 This vulnerability was discovered independently by several groups of researchers which lead to several papers, including Zombieload [1] and RIDL [2].
 We will use the example from the RIDL [2] paper to explain the concept further: